Permitting and Inspections

 At the center of the air program is the inspection of companies that are subject to the federal Clean Air Act, ensuring compliance with what some people refer to as "outdoor air" quality.
 Companies receive unannounced annual inspections from the JCDHE staff to determine compliance.

-After the permit is issued by KDHE, our department acts as the designated legal agent for the state.
+Our department acts as the designated legal agent for the State of Kansas.
+After the permit is issued by KDHE,.
 JCDHE conducts unannounced inspections at these facilities to determine compliance with air regulations and permits.
 We meet with company personnel and discuss and review records, existing operations, and any future facility modifications.
 The JCDHE staff works to educate company personnel about the regulations affecting their company and why these rules are needed.
 In the event of a violation, companies found to have relatively minor compliance problems may receive a letter from JCDHE requiring them to correct the situation within a specified period of time.
 If the inspection reveals, however, that serious or repeated violations have occurred, all information is forwarded to KDHE for possible enforcement action.
+In some circumstances, the EPA can also initiate enforcement action.

 Air Quality Sources in Johnson County